sirjanaY/FoodClassifier-VisionProject/README.md

 ##  Overview

-We aim to classify food images using pre-trained models through transfer learning.
-Starting from a large dataset (Food11), we selected 5 food classes and reduced each to under 100 images for quick experimentation.
-We compared:
+The aim is to classify food images using pre-trained models through transfer learning.
+Starting from a large dataset (Food11), I selected 5 food classes and reduced each to under 100 images for quick experimentation.
+I compared:
 - A custom CNN baseline
 - The same model with data augmentation
 - A ResNet50 transfer learning model